-This is indeed the beginning of the end of what your life you have known for 18 years had been like, as you reach the homestretch of your high school days, your rounding third and only have months left till you will be miles away from home and all our friends you have grown up with since pre-k.
+This is indeed the beginning of the end of what your life you have known for the last 18 years has been like, as you reach the homestretch of your high school days, your rounding third and only have months left till you will be miles away from home and all our friends you have grown up with since pre-k.
 This is the final semester of your childhood before you take on the world as a young adult all by yourself.
 You will be living with roommates without parental supervision looking over your shoulder 24/7.
-This time might seem life forever till you are on your own but trust me when I say it will fly by in an instant.
+This time might seem like forever till you are on your own but trust me when I say it will fly by in an instant.

 Live the fast few days with your friends because you might not spend half as much time with them ever again, cherish the little moments and hang out with as many friends as you can the summer before you leave for college.
 It’s going to be the most insignificant memories you’re going to miss the most.
 The spontaneous night with lifelong friends, or the thought provoking conversations with teachers.
 The bus rights home with teammates or the laughs shared with classmates.
-Make lots of moments have a TON of fun.
+Make lots of moments and have a TON of fun.

 Here are a couple tidbits of advice I gathered from my now washed-up-sophomore-in-college friends.
 Enjoy.

 - The familiarity you’re feeling right now isn’t’ going to last that much longer.
 Enjoy it, love it.

 - Work Hard (within reason)

 - Go to Prom, it’s a once in a lifetime experience

 - Go on Spring Break trip with your pals